blog posts

 Type enforcement and labeling are the most important concepts for Security-Enhanced Linux.

-SELinux works as a labeling system, which means that all of the files, processes, and ports in a system have an SELinux label associated with them.
-Labels are a logical way of grouping things together.
+SELinux works as a labeling system, meaning that all of the files, processes, and ports in a system have an associated SELinux label.
+Labels are a logical way of grouping things.
 The kernel manages the labels during boot.

-Labels are in the format user:role:type:level (level is optional).
+Labels are in the format user:role:type: level (level is optional).
 User, role, and level are used in more advanced implementations of SELinux, like with MLS.
-Label type is the most important for targeted policy.
+Label type is the most important factor in a targeted policy.

-SELinux uses type enforcement to enforce a policy that is defined on the system.
-Type enforcement is the part of a Security-Enhanced Linux policy that defines whether a process running with a certain type can access a file labeled with a certain type.
+SELinux uses type enforcement to enforce a policy defined on the system.
+Type enforcement is part of a Security-Enhanced Linux policy that defines whether a process running with a certain type can access a file labeled with a certain type.

 Enabling SELinux

-If SELinux has been disabled in your environment, you can enable SELinux by editing /etc/SELinux/config and setting SELINUX=permissive.
-Since SELinux was not currently enabled, you don’t want to set it to enforcing right away because the system will likely have things mislabeled that can keep the system from booting.
+If SELinux has been disabled in your environment, you can enable it by editing /etc/SELinux/config and setting SELINUX=permissive.
+Since SELinux was not currently enabled, you don’t want to set it to enforce right away because the system will likely have things mislabeled that can keep it from booting.

-If a sysadmin is less familiar with the command line, there are graphic tools available that can be used to manage Security-Enhanced Linux.
+If a sysadmin is less familiar with the command line, graphical tools can be used to manage Security-Enhanced Linux.

-SELinux provides an additional layer of security for your system that is built into Linux distributions.
-It should remain on so that it can protect your system if it is ever compromised.
+SELinux provides an additional layer of security for your system built into Linux distributions.
+It should remain on to protect your system if it is ever compromised.

-SELinux is a US National Security Agency project aimed at improving security in the Linux kernel (more specifically, kernel 2.6.x).
-You will already be familiar with Discretionary Access Control as it is the system employed by most consumer Operating Systems.
-File permissions are determined by the creator/user, in Linux this is the ‘Access Control List’ – think about times where you have used chmod or sudo to assign read or write permissions.
+SELinux is a US National Security Agency project to improve security in the Linux kernel (specifically, kernel 2.6. x).
+You will already be familiar with Discretionary Access Control, as it is the system employed by most consumer Operating Systems.
+File permissions are determined by the creator/user.
+In Linux, this is the ‘Access Control List’—think about times when you have used chmod or sudo to assign read or write permissions.

-Mandatory Access Control or MAC (not to be confused with Media Access Control) is different.
-The operating system determines access based on a security label (access rules can be managed by a security officer- usually a single system administrator), not the user that created the file.
+Mandatory Access Control, or MAC (not to be confused with Media Access Control), is different.
+The operating system determines access based on a security label (access rules can be managed by a security officer, usually a single system administrator), not the user who created the file.
 For Linux, this system exists as Security-Enhanced Linux.

-The control is taken away from the user?!
+The user’s control is taken away!
 Why on Earth would you want that?!
-Many organizations deal with sensitive data like the military or government.
-Within a military organization, some information is reserved for specific individuals with associated security labels (need to know, top-secret, etc;).
+Many organizations, such as the military or government, deal with sensitive data.
+Within a military organization, some information is reserved for specific individuals with associated security labels (need to know, top-secret, etc.).

 Discretionary access control (DAC) vs. mandatory access control (MAC)